NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 2. `B1` is a 'balun'.
 Pay attention to the pin numbers.
 3. Use the `0.45x0.45` button.
 4. Replace one of the green LEDs with your red LED.
 5. You can use either variant for the `AVR_SPI...` header.
 The surfacemount one takes up more space (see it on your remote, under the LCD).
-The throughole one is more compact (as seen on the FCB).
+The throughole one is more compact.

 You might notice that some of the symbols for the parts seem backwards.
 This is because they are 'mirrored'.
 There's a mirror tool or your can mirror parts by editing their properties.

 There are some changes you will need to make to this schematic based on what's required by the other components.
 This is just a starting point for your circuit.

 If you have questions about the parts attached directly to the microcontroller (including the radio), the first place to turn is the microcontroller datasheet.

+### Custom Programming Headers

+Your design should also include a 4-pin programming header you use to program the FCB.
+Use the part `HEADER-4POS-0.1IN-FEMALE-SMD-BOTTOM-ENTRY`.
+Pins should be connected in this order:

+1. `TX0`
+2. `RX0`
+3. `GND`
+4. `DTR`

 ### The IMU